Megan Thee Stallion, DaBaby top BET Award nominations - WTMJ

 “We are back and excited to bring culture’s biggest night … safely back to Los Angeles to celebrate this year’s incredible roster of nominees,” Connie Orlando, BET’s executive vice president of specials, music programming and music strategy, said in a statement Thursday.
 “We broke ground as one of the first official award shows to move forward during the global pandemic and we are ready to take our pioneer status to the next level with the return of an audience to celebrate the best and brightest creative minds in the entertainment industry.”

 Other nominees at the show include The Weeknd, up for album of the year and best male pop/R&B artist, and late rapper Pop Smoke, who won five Billboard Music Awards this week and picked up two nominations at the BET Awards, including best male hip-hop artist.
-His competition includes J. Cole, Drake, Lil Baby, DaBaby and Jack Harlow.
+His competition includes J. Cole, Drake, Lil Baby, DaBaby and surprise nominee Jack Harlow.
+Though Harlow had a hit with “What’s Poppin,” he surprisingly scored a nomination in the top category over acts like Nas, Pop Smoke, Juice WRLD, Lil Uzi Vert, Travis Scott, Future, Young Thug, YoungBoy Never Broke Again and Gunna, among others.

 Nicki Minaj was surprisingly shut out of best female hip-hop artist despite launching two No. 1 hits last year with her appearances on 6ix9ine’s “Trollz” and Doja Cat’s “Say So” remix.
 From 2010 to 2016, Minaj had won the honor for seven consecutive years, and had been a nominee for 11 consecutive years.